 Blunt Thoracoabdominal Trauma

 The most studied use of the FAST exam has been in adult patients with blunt abdominal trauma.
 The early diagnosis of hemoperitoneum and/or hemopericardium in the setting of blunt trauma is critical in the management of these patients.
-The sensitivity and specificity for the presence of hemoperitoneum varies depending on the comparison “gold standard,” and is generally reported between 78% to 90% and 98% to 100%, respectively.7,10–14 It has been reported to approach 100% sensitivity and 100% specificity in hypotensive patients.6,10 One study by Miller et al. reported a sensitivity of 42% and a ...
+The sensitivity and specificity for the presence of hemoperitoneum varies depending on the comparison “gold standard,” and is generally reported between 78% to 90% and 98% to 100%, respectively.7,10–14 It has been reported to approach 100% sensitivity and 100% specificity in hypotensive patients.6,10 One study by Miller et al. reported a sensitivity of 42% and a specificity of ...